 To start, heat up your plant milk in the microwave or on the stove.

-Place all ingredients into a blender: matcha powder, vanilla syrup, and plant milk.
-For best results, add the liquids to the blender first, and the matcha powder last.
-This way, the powder will not get stuck in any corners at the bottom of your blender.
+Lastly, add the matcha powder.
+By adding the matcha last, the green tea powder will not get stuck in any corners at the bottom of your blender.

 Blend the matcha latte on a high-speed setting for 1 minute or until smooth and frothy.